harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/aquasec-scanner-reference.md

 sidebar_position: 25
 ---

-You can ingest container-image scan results from [Aqua Security Enterprise](https://www.aquasec.com/solutions/docker-container-security/).
+You can scan your container images and ingest scan results from [Aqua Security Enterprise](https://www.aquasec.com/solutions/docker-container-security/).

 The Aqua Security step can also ingest assurance policy violations.
 These violations appear as INFO-level issues in [**Security Tests**](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results).